purescript/purescript/docs/source/types.rst

 Tagged Unions
 -------------

-Tagged unions consist of one or more constructors, each of which takes zero or one arguments.
+Tagged unions consist of one or more constructors, each of which takes zero or more arguments.

 Tagged unions can only be created using their constructors, and deconstructed through pattern matching (see later).